TREXXX27/100-Days-Of-Code/readme.md

 -   A lot of practice pending.
 -   Studying with [Kuee](https://github.com/TheSherlockHomie) has helped me to explore so many new things.
 -   Was able to solve one question in CP-13 , because I thought that the last question would be the most tough one as is always in CP.
 But it was not apparently.
-Wasted all time in solving the second one which I was not abke to eventually.
-50 Lakhs gone !
+Wasted all time in solving the second one which I was not able to eventually.
+50 Lakhs gone although it doesn't matter!
 (Yeah that's the CTC the company was offering!)

+---

+### Day 25: August 02, 2020, Wednesday

+**Today's Progress :**

+-    Trees

+**What I learned :**

+-    Binary Search Tree.
+-    AVL Trees.

+**Thoughts :**

+-   Need to implement and practice problems on the topics I have covered recently.
+-   Even after hours we ( [Kuee](https://github.com/TheSherlockHomie) and me ) were not able to understand Red-Black Trees ! 🥴

 ---